The Crosley CR6010A-Re Collegiate USB Record Player is another one of Crosley’s best quality units for the price.

 Most record players in this class are designed with a belt drive and the Crosley Collegiate is no different here.

-Unfortunately Crosley didn’t include a pitch control function for fine tuning speed, which would be a nice to have feature in future upgrades of the Collegiate.
+Unfortunately, Crosley didn’t include a pitch control function for fine-tuning speed, which would be a nice to have featured in future upgrades of the Collegiate.

 The record player is almost completely manually operated.
 So you’ll have to cue the tonearm at the beginning of the record.
 This is a handy feature for cueing specific tracks but users with a less than steady hand might find this a drawback.

-The unit does have an auto stop function which means once the final track is finished the motor will stop turning the platter.
-This is great if you have a habit of falling asleep while playing music, since it reduces the wear on you vinyl.
+The unit does have an auto-stop function which means once the final track is finished the motor will stop turning the platter.
+This is great if you have a habit of falling asleep while playing music since it reduces the wear on your vinyl.